Mdraqibkhan/Underwater-Image-Enhancement-Restoration/README.md

-UIEPTA: A Lightweight Transformer Network for Underwater Image Enhancement Evaluation
+1.UIEPTA: A Lightweight Transformer Network for Underwater Image Enhancement Evaluation
 The proposed method has been thoroughly evaluated on various datasets, including:
 - Synthetic datasets: EUVP, UIEB